Blockstream/Jade/README.md

 # Jade Firmware

+NOTE: the below instructions are for Jade developers with access to Jade development boards or for those wanting to build and flash their own esp32 consumer devices - eg. M5Stack or TTGO T-Display boards.
+They are not for updating the firmware of an official Blockstream Jade hw unit - these can only be updated in-app, or using the 'update_jade_fw.py' script - see FWUPDATE.md

+* DO NOT ATTEMPT THE BELOW WITH BLOCKSTREAM OFFICIAL BLOCKSTREAM JADE HW UNITS

 To build you can use the docker image (see Dockerfile) or install the esp-idf toolchain and repo following the commands in this readme.

 # Use docker